xinpengthk/MaxScale/Documentation/Routers/SchemaRouter.md

 query will be routed to the first available server.
 This possibly returns an error about database rights instead of a missing database.

-* The preparation of a prepared statement is routed to all servers.
-The execution of a prepared statement is routed to the first available server or to the server pointed by a routing hint attached to the query.
-In practice this means that prepared statements aren't supported by the SchemaRouter.
+* Prepared statement support is limited.
+PREPARE, EXECUTE and DEALLOCATE are routed to the correct backend.
+EXECUTE IMMEADIATE is not supported.

 * `SHOW DATABASES` is handled by the router instead of routed to a server.
 The router only answers correctly to the basic version of the query.
 Any modifiers such as `LIKE` are